 Try searching for weather records for your area.
 What is the coldest day in history?
 The warmest?
 What is the weather usually like?
 What is a rare event?
 Have your students make a chart.
 Maybe have students research weather records for different places across Canada and compare the results.

-Research Extreme Weather Events: Students are fascinated by extreme weather.
+Students are fascinated by extreme weather.
 Make a list of weather events that your students can research.
-What was the weather?
+What was the weather like?
 What caused it?
 When and where did happen?
 Maybe have students each create a slide for a larger slide show.
 Some interesting Canadian research topics might be:

 - Hurricane Hazel 1954